joshdewhurst/Churn-Machine-Learning/Regression/README.md

 7. Type "python regression.py" and hit Enter to run the script.
 8. The script will execute and print the results to the console.

-* Interpret the results: The output of the code will include the accuracy, precision, and recall scores, which will give you an idea of how well the logistic regression model is predicting customer churn based on the selected features.
+* **Interpret the results**: The output of the code will include the accuracy, precision, and recall scores, which will give you an idea of how well the logistic regression model is predicting customer churn based on the selected features.
 You can use these scores to guide your decisions about which customers to target with retention strategies, and to refine your understanding of which features are most predictive of churn in your customer base.

 ## Explanation of the `Regression.py` code
 * Import the necessary libraries: pandas for data manipulation, scikit-learn for machine learning algorithms.